Opinions, knowledge and resources from China Checkup's expert contributors

 |WFOE||Wholly Foreign-Owned Enterprise||A limited liability company in Mainland China wholly owned by foreign investor(s)|

 Do you have a China business acronym which is missing from our glossary?
-Please leave a comment below and we will be happy to add it.
+Please get in touch with us and we will be happy to add it.